 Finally, I settled on the Drakensberg Grand Traverse for several reasons:

 - Remoteness.
-When hiking the Peaks of the Balkans trail last year, I realized again how much I hate hiking with big groups.
+When hiking the Camino Santiago and the Nijmegen Four Days Marches, the Peaks of the Balkans trail in 2023, and more recently, the Routeburn Track in New Zealand, I realized again how much I hate hiking with big groups.
 My best hiking experiences to date (Arctic Circle Trail in Greenland and Jordan Trail in Jordan) were the ones in more remote areas.
 Where I would camp alone, where I would be one with nature most of the day, where I would need to rely on my own food rather than over-priced locals.
 Drakensberg Grand Traverse definitely ticks those boxes.

 - Accessibility.
 It seems contradictory to my previous point, but it is relatively doable to reach the trail.
 Flying into Johannesburg and a 5h car ride (with the last part being a 4×4) will get you to the trailhead at Sentinel Car Park.
 I had been considering The Huayhuash Circuit in Peru, but with all my travels and acclimatising to the height, it was just too much.
 Same for Mongolia (which is still high on my list).